willvelida/cns-dapr-workshop/6.DeployToAzure/DeployToACA.md

 --location $LOCATION
 ```

 Dapr Components are configured at the environment level, so we can go ahead and create the various Dapr components that we have used for our application.
+The schema for Dapr components in Azure Container Apps differ slightly from how we normally define them.
+The metadata for most Dapr components should be the same, so when you're defining components for your Container Apps environment, ensure that they have the right metadata values for it.

 Let's start with our state management component by using the following yaml file:

 ```yaml
 componentType: state.azure.cosmosdb